seanreed1111/sql-recipes/recipes.md

 ## Solution
 ## Understand how aggregate functions handle NULL values.

 ## Most aggregate functions ignore NULL values.
-Suppose that you have a table experiment that records experimental results for subjects who are to be given four tests each and that lists the test score as NULL for those tests that have not yet been administered:
+Suppose that you have a table experiment that records experimental results for subjects who are to be given four tests each and that lists the test score as NULL for those tests that have not yet been adMINistered:
 ```sql
 SELECT
     subject,